Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-Umm, and finally, I would like to have an eye-candy function for construct a node (but this depends on you, it is not actually necessay):
+Umm, and finally, I would like to have an eye-candy function to construct a node (but this depends on you, it is not actually necessary):

 ```julia
 register(f, args...; kwargs...) = CachedNode(f, args...; kwargs...)